Harald-U/iot-nodejs/README.md

         d.
 Click Create to add the device type.

-3. Add a device that uses the newly created device type.
+4. Add a device that uses the newly created device type

        a.
 On the Add Device page, the device type that you just created is displayed in the list of device types.
 Click Next to add a device that uses that device type.